 Logo & Light

-In collaboration with the firm’s staff, and inspired by a formative essay written by the studio’s founders, we developed a brand position based on the vision that great architecture transcends the basic functional aspects of a building.
+In collaboration with the firm’s staff, and inspired by a formative essay written by the studio’s founders, we developed a position based on the vision that great architecture transcends the basic functional aspects of a building.
 To visualize this idea we created an unconventional logo using photography, projection, and refracted light.

 Beauty & Basics

-Frontier designed a visual identity based on the newly established brand position.
+Frontier designed a visual identity based on the newly established position.
 Strong typography and captivating project imagery were paired with a series of black-and-white gradients that expand upon the mark’s representation of light and form.
 Frontier also designed and developed the firm’s new website, establishing a platform to recontextualize its work and message.

 Forms Assembled in Light

 Through a collaborative process that involved interviews, site tours, and workshops with Diamond Schmitt Architects staff, principals, and clients, Frontier developed a new positioning framework for the firm that emphasizes its unique perspective: the belief that great architecture transcends the primary functions of the built form.

 To design their purpose, we developed an unconventional logo using photography and projection—effectively capturing the firm’s name in a metaphysical state.
 Frontier experimented with several materials and techniques, producing hundreds of iterations before arriving at the final mark.
 For usability, we also created a simplified version of the mark.

 DSA also engaged us to redesign and rebuild the firm’s website.
 From the start, we wanted to bring the studio’s voice and character onto the web while creating a structure that allowed viewers to navigate four decades of architecture with ease.